dphiffer/data-and-social-justice/tutorials/01-command-line.md

 By [Dan Phiffer](https://phiffer.org/)

-## Preamble

-This tutorial assumes you are using macOS.
+This tutorial describes some basic functions of the macOS command line.
 If you are _not_ using macOS, you may need to adjust some of the details.
 Linux behaves very similarly to macOS, but Windows less so.
 If you are already comfortable using the command line, you may want to check out the [Further reading](#further-reading) section at the end of this tutorial.

+## When things go wrong

+It's important to remember that errors are inevitable in this process.
+It's more important that you notice when the computer is telling you something went wrong than _avoiding_ errors altogether.
+I am often _suspicious_ when something works perfectly the first time.
+Recognizing what an error message is telling you is a skill you will develop with experience.

+If you ever want to stop a command as it's running, use __ctrl-C__ (that's the actual control key, not command).

 ## Hello, Terminal

 * In the Finder, go to __Applications → Utilities__ and double-click on __Terminal.app__.

-_A window will open where you can type things._ Some commands are substitutes for things you can do with a graphical user interface (GUI), but other commands have no equivalent.
-The command-line is where software development happens.
-You type a command, press enter, and the computer responds with a result.
+_A window will open where you can type things._ Some commands are substitutes for things you can do with a graphical user interface (GUI), but other commands have no equivalent. __The command-line is where software development happens.
+You type a command, press enter, and the computer responds with a result.__

 ![Applications → Utilities → Terminal.app](img/01/01-0.jpg)